Leadership in MTSS Federal MTSS Funding

 Supporting Students’ Social-Emotional Needs

-Title IV, Part A provides funds that can be used in various ways that support MTSS—specifically around behavioral and social-emotional learning (SEL) skills.
+Title IV, Part A provides funds that can be used in various ways to support MTSS—specifically around school climate factors such as behavioral and social-emotional learning (SEL) skills.
 These funds can be used for behavior/SEL activities across a school or district or a specific group of students.
-For example, these funds could be used to purchase an SEL screener to identify students in need of small-group or individual support in SEL skills, provide SEL interventions, or to hire staff or contract with outside agencies to provide support for students receiving small group or individual Tier 2 or Tier 3 SEL support.
+For example, these funds could be used to purchase an SEL screener to identify students in need of small-group or individual support in SEL skills, provide SEL interventions to students identified through screening, or hire staff or contract with outside agencies to provide support for students receiving small group or individual Tier 2 or Tier 3 SEL support.

 Supporting Rural School Districts

-Title V, Part B provides additional funding for rural school districts to use in a wide variety of ways.
-This flexibility allows school districts that are designated as rural school districts to use these funds toward MTSS-related services and activities, such as screening, progress monitoring, professional learning, interventions, and MTSS management.
+Title V, Part B provides additional funding for rural school districts to use in various and flexible ways.
+This flexibility allows districts designated as rural school districts to use these funds toward MTSS-related services and activities, such as screening, progress monitoring, professional learning, interventions, and MTSS management.

 Blending and Braiding Federal Funds for Targeted Student Populations

 • Students from Low-Income Families and/or Communities (Title I, Part A): These funds are used for improving the academic achievement of those students who are economically disadvantaged.
-This is one of the largest sources of federal education funding and is used by most school districts in the US.
+Title I is one of the largest sources of federal education funding.
 These funds can be used for some or all of the components of implementing an MTSS practice—particularly for supporting students receiving Tier 2 and Tier 3 support.
-Some examples of how a school district can use these funds toward MTSS include: hiring and paying for intervention teachers (including salary and benefits), providing small group interventions for students reading below grade level, purchasing supplementary materials in specific content areas (math, literacy, SEL learning, and behavior).
+Some examples of how a school district can use these funds toward MTSS include hiring and paying for intervention teachers (including salary and benefits), providing small group interventions for students reading below grade level, and purchasing supplementary and intervention materials in specific content areas (math, literacy, SEL learning, and behavior).

 • English Language Learners (Title III, Part A): Supporting English language learners in an MTSS framework can create unique challenges requiring special support and services.
 While Title III, Part A funds can be used to support the implementation of MTSS, the funds must be used specifically for English learners (EL) and/or immigrant students only.
 These funds can be used towards professional learning for classroom teachers and interventionists for delivering effective intervention and differentiated instruction for EL students, purchasing instructional materials designed to support EL students, or providing extended instructional time for EL students.